Best Waterfall Hikes in the South

 Elakala Falls, West Virginia

-Elakala Falls in Blackwater Falls State Park is a hidden gem of West Virginia, just north of Monongahela National Forest.
-One of the state’s more popular attractions during the warmer summer months is the park’s namesake falls, but Elakala Falls is an equally captivating and less-popular waterfall located in the same area.
-Elakala Falls features four sections of falls, the first of which is the most accessible.
+Elakala Falls in Blackwater Falls State Park is a hidden gem of West Virginia, about a three-hour drive northeast of New River Gorge National Park.
+Featuring four sections of falls, the first cascade of Elakala Falls is the most accessible.
 Exploring farther down the trails to catch a glimpse of any of the other three waterfalls is recommended only for the most avid and skilled hikers.
 Visit in the winter for icy waterfall views and take advantage of additional winter activities in the park like cross-country skiing and snowshoe hikes.
 For a dose of adrenaline, test your wits on the East Coast’s longest sled run.

 Falling Waters State Park, Florida